Aten

 accretion disk

-The solar system is located in the Orion Arm, which is a spiral arm of the Milky Way galaxy.
+Our solar system is located in the thin disk of the Milky Way.

 Yes, the solar system including our Sun and planets is believed to have formed from a large disk of gas and dust called a proto-disk or proto-solar disk, due to gravitational effects.
 It is currently thought that several stars formed from the same cloud as our Sun.